shaqok/STROLL_server/README.md

 ## Contents

 - **Find Walking trails**
-  Based on the current location, you can find a Walking trails.
+  Based on the current location, you can find walking trails.
-  You can also choose a  Walking trails depending on the working trail theme (e.g. Lake View).
+  You can also choose a theme (e.g. Lake View) that you prefer and filter the trails.

 - **Add Walking trails**
-  If you don't have a Walking trails you want or if you want to add one, you can add one using the Add Trail button.
+  If you can't find one around your current location or if you want to share your favorite places, you can add a new trail using the Add Trail button.

 ## Usage